-Our financial condition, results of operations and cash flows could be significantly affected by changes in interest rates and actions taken by the Federal Reserve or changes in the London Interbank Offered Rate ("LIBOR") or its replacement.
+Our financial condition, results of operations and cash flows could be significantly affected by changes in interest rates and actions taken by the Federal Reserve or changes in the Secured Overnight Financing Rate ("SOFR").
+The Federal Reserve raised interest rates 350 basis points in 2022.
 Future increases in market interest rates would increase our interest expense under our unhedged variable rate borrowings and would increase the costs of refinancing existing indebtedness or obtaining new debt.
 In addition, increases in market interest rates may result in a decrease in the value of our real estate and a decrease in the market price of our common stock.
 Increases in market interest rates may also adversely affect the securities markets generally, which could reduce the market price of our common stock without regard to our operating performance.
 Accordingly, unfavorable changes to our borrowing costs and stock price could significantly impact our ability to access new debt and equity capital going forward.
+At December 31, 2022, we had approximately \$77.5 million (or 8.5% of our indebtedness then outstanding) in variable rate debt outstanding not hedged by interest rate swaps.
+If we are unable to enter into hedge agreements with respect to, or otherwise refinance, this indebtedness with acceptable terms, the ultimate impact of future interest rate increases could result in unanticipated reductions in our net operating income.